jiyong-park/jiyong-park.github.io/_pages/research.md

 <p></p>

 * 1.2 Harnessing Technology for Environmental Sustainability
 	1. **Park, J.**, Han, K., and Lee, B. “Green Cloud?
-An Empirical Analysis of Cloud Computing and Energy Efficiency,” under 3rd round review at *Management Science*
+An Empirical Analysis of Cloud Computing and Energy Efficiency,” under revision for 4th round review at *Management Science*
 	2. **Park, J.**, Han, K., and Lee, B. “Reconciling Economic and Environmental Goals: The Role of Information Technology in Decoupling Productivity Growth and Energy Use,” under revision for 2nd round review at *Production and Operations Management*
 	3. **Park, J.** "Are Robots a Bless or a Curse for Sustainable Operations?
 Firm-Level Evidence on Industrial Robots and Energy Efficiency from 41 Developing Countries,” work in progress
 	4. **Park, J.**, Chung, S., and Han, K. "Toward Green Data Centers: Regulations, Green IT Innovation, and Firm Value,” in preparation for submission